memmerto/euchre_sim/README.md

 Things like ```self.position```, ```self.team_num```, and ```self.active``` are not used by the Game client, so if a player changes them for some reason, the client won't be affected.

+I'm really not proud of the design redundancies (both Game and Player keep track of many things), but it works.

 Dependencies
 ------------